 Set a Playing Budget

-Success at poker play is directly related to financial condition.
+Success at play is directly related to financial condition.
 Playing within a set budget is essential to control and management of risk.
-Like any game where money is risked, a streak of bad luck can easily be expected and most certainly should be prepared for.
+Like any game where money is risked such as iPhone pokies or poker, a streak of bad luck can easily be expected and most certainly should be prepared for.
 The budget is a fire-break system to prevent disaster and is a feature of every single successful poker players’ behaviour.